 Read more on the advantages of solar power systems

-Stand Alone Systems (Perfect for new, remote installations)
+Off-Grid Solar Kits (Perfect for new, remote installations)

 You’ll really be on your own, as far as electricity goes!
-You’ll be independent and non-reliable on the power grid, which is truly a great way to save money and reduce energy consumption.
+You’ll be independent and non-reliable on the power grid.
+Which is truly a great way to save money and reduce energy consumption.
 It’s truly a great feeling!

 When it comes to a stand-alone system in South Africa, a solar room is often constructed on the premise of the property that has the stand-alone system in place.
 This room comes complete with a wide variety of equipment and customizable controls serving to ensure smooth operation of a completely self-reliant solar energy system.

 The solar room often comes equipped with items such as inverters, batteries, and solar tracker panels.
-Not only will you be able to gain a significant amount of energy absorption, you’ll also be able to specifically monitor how much energy you use.
+Not only will you be able to gain a significant amount of energy absorption, but you’ll also be able to specifically monitor how much energy you use.
 All of this information is readily available to whoever is operating or living in the stand-alone system!

 Hybrid System (The Cream of The Crop)